moukle/BrickScanner/readme.md

 <!-- GETTING STARTED -->
 ## Getting Started

+**Recommended**:
+You can use [this](https://github.com/moukle/LegoSortMachine) repository.
+It conveniently packages all the necessary libraries within a Docker Image that is ready for immediate use.

+Alternatively, you can follow the steps outlined below if you prefer not to use the provided Docker Image.

 ### Prerequisites

 This project uses the detailed brick models, provided by the [LDraw](https://www.ldraw.org/) community.